edunham/slides/humanhacking/index.rst

           Feeling vs Thinking -- decision making functions Judging vs Percieving -- meta-types, J prefers order/predictable; P prefers spontaneous

+    useful question: how do others' preferences for interaction affect the success of your involvement with them?

 .. note:: maybe an image of the lawful/chaotic good/evil D&D matrix as well?